Alexandra Headland Beach

-The Sunshine Coast has many lovely beaches to visit.
-While the likes of Mooloolaba and Noosa tend to hog the highlights, Alexandra Headlands Beach should not be ignored.
+But while the likes of Mooloolaba, Caloundra, Maroochydore and Mooloolaba Beach tend to hog the highlights, Alexandra Headland Beach should not be ignored.

-Known as ‘Alex’ by the locals, the beach is located within the suburb of Maroochydore.
-Indeed, Alexandra Headlands and Maroochydore Beach seamlessly merge in to one glorious expanse.
+Known as ‘Alex’ by the locals, this fabulous beach resort area is located within the suburb of Maroochydore.
+Indeed, Alexandra Headlands and Maroochydore Beach seamlessly merge into one glorious expanse.

 By far the main attraction in this quiet laidback coastal town of around 4000 residents, Alexandra Headlands Beach features a wonderful coastal sweep of golden flat sand, which extends to the north, and an endless procession of intoxicating rolling surf.

-This is especially the case at the very southern end of the beach, where there is a large wall boundary.
+This is best seen from the very southern end of the beach.
 On top of this wall is the bluff.

 And what a view it is!

 Framed by the Maroochydore skyline, the scenery from here also features Mt Coolum and Mudjimba Island.
-The latter of which was once owned by Sean Connery.
+The latter of which was once the secret Sunshine Coast holiday spot for Sean Connery.

-One of the main features of Alexandra Headlands Beach, besides it being an area of immense natural beauty, is how clean it is.
+One of the main features of Alexandra Headland Beach, besides it being an area of immense natural beauty, is how clean it is.

-Located between beach Access points 154 – 168, Alexandra Headlands Beach is very popular for both locals and tourists who prefer to avoid the crowds that can form at Mooloolaba.
+Located between beach Access points 154 – 168, Alexandra Headlands Beach is a trendy travel destination for both locals and tourists who prefer to avoid the crowds that can form at Mooloolaba.

 The best thing to do when you visit Alexandra Headlands is to relax.
 It’s a great location to lay down a towel and sunbathe with a good book or your Spotify playlist.

-The ocean waves here are usually about a metre or less and thus generally considered safe.
+The ocean waves at this Sunshine Coast vacation spot are usually about a metre or less and thus generally considered safe.
 However, caution still needs to be exercised.

 So always swim between the flags.